2xs/dec/src/DEC1/README.md

 ## Synopsis

-This projects contains the full development of DEC1, and a case study on the verification of Pip invariants.
+This projects contains the full development of DEC1, and a case study on the verification of Pip invariants (artifact for the VSTTE18 paper).

 ## Version

 DEC1 language development, implemented in Coq 8.6.

 ## Building the project

   run 'make'